rohanakut/iCAD-Dental-Test/README.md

 ![Results of code](./results.png?raw=true )

 # Steps to recreate the code:
-- To recreate the code, just mention the path to your image directory on line 29.
-The path should be "some_path/Imagefiles/".
-Make sure that you add the leading "/" at the end.
+- To recreate the code, just mention the path to your image directory on **line 29**.
+The path should be "some_path/Imagefiles/". **Make sure that you add the leading "/" at the end.**